 Beer is fun and craft is cool, but craft beer is also serious business.
 All of these positive economic numbers highlight the serious economic impact Montana craft breweries are making while producing award-winning beers and earning national attention.

-Check out the full list of this year’s Montana winners:
+Check out the full list of this year’s Montana winners below:

 Winner receives an offroad teardrop trailer from Sherpa Trailers with two roof racks, double awnings, a stereo, a TV, a solar power system, and more great features.